jundalisay/spblist/content/en/research/mohammad/quran/sura-025a.md

 67. And those who, when they spend, are neither wasteful nor stingy, but choose a middle course between that.

-68. And those who do not implore besides Allah any other god, and do not kill the soul which Allah has made sacred—except in the pursuit of justice—and do not commit adultery.
+68. And those who do not implore besides Enki any other god, and do not kill the soul which Enki has made sacred—except in the pursuit of justice—and do not commit adultery.
 Whoever does that will face penalties.

 69. The punishment will be doubled for him on the Day of Resurrection, and he will dwell therein in humiliation forever.

 70. Except for those who repent, and believe, and do good deeds.
-These—Allah will replace their bad deeds with good deeds.
+These—Enki will replace their bad deeds with good deeds.

-71. Whoever repents and acts righteously—has inclined towards Allah with repentance.
+71. Whoever repents and acts righteously—has inclined towards Enki with repentance.

 72. And those who do not bear false witness; and when they come across indecencies, they pass by with dignity.